 Step 1: Complete all general new student steps.
 Note: When completing the Chabot online application for admission, you will be asked to provide your citizenship status information.

-- If you identify as a DACA recipient student, under the citizenship section select “other.”
+- If you identify as a DACA recipient student, use your DACA Social Security number, and under the citizenship section select “other.”
 For visa type, select “other.”
-Then, enter the issue and expiration dates.
+Then, enter the DACA issue and expiration dates.

 - If you identify as an undocumented student, under the citizenship section select “other.”
-Then, under visa type, select “no documents.”
+Then, under visa type, select "other" or “no documents."

 Step 2: Determine whether you have been classified as a non-resident.
 If you have, you may receive an email or notice that your fees are much higher than expected.
 If this is the case, you may still be eligible to either (1) be reclassified as a CA resident or (2) have your non-resident tuition waived.

 1. To be reclassified as a CA resident, submit the Petition for Reclassification of Residency to the Office of Admissions and Records.
 This petition will require supporting documentation and should only be submitted if you meet all of the following criteria:

 - You currently hold an immigration status (like DACA) that is eligible to establish California residency and you have had (or applied for) that status at least 366 days prior to the start of the term.

 - You have been physically present in California with the intent to make California your home for other than a temporary purpose at least 366 days prior to the start of the term.